thewhitetulip/intro-to-vuejs/3_building_the_front_end.md

 	  this.tasks = [];
 	},

-What we will have to do here is that assign `this.tasks` to a call to the backend API to load the particular tasks
+What we will have to do here is that assign `this.tasks` to a call to the backend API to load the particular tasks.